 Baby powder is not effective at getting rid of fleas on cats, and more importantly, talcum-based products can put your pet’s health at risk.

-Your vet is the expert that can give you tailored advice on how to eliminate and prevent fleas on your furry firends.
+Your vet is the expert who can give you tailored advice on how to eliminate and prevent fleas on your furry friends.

 Featured Image Credit: MIA Studio, Shutterstock

-- 2 What to Do if Your Cat Suffers Talcum Poisoning
+- What to Do If Your Cat Suffers Talcum Poisoning

-- 3 Tips to Protect Your Cat and Home From Fleas
+- The 4 Tips to Protect Your Cat and Home From Fleas